-Answer: The Physical Security Perimeter is the physically secured area within which the critical cyber assets reside.
-It is defined as the nearest four wall boundary that can be physically secured to control and monitor physical access to the assets.
+Answer: The Physical Security Perimeter is the physically secured area within which the Critical Cyber Assets reside.
+It is defined as the nearest four-wall boundary that can be physically secured to control and monitor physical access to the assets.

-2. Question: Can each utility define the physical security perimeter as they see fit, or is there some minimal requirement for the physical security perimeter as it relates to the electronic security perimeter?
+2. Question: Can each utility define the Physical Security Perimeter as they see fit, or are there some minimal requirement for the Physical Security Perimeter as it relates to the Electronic Security Perimeter?

-Answer: The only minimal requirement is that all cyber assets or access points (for example network connections, firewalls, VPN devices, routers) to the electronic security perimeter must reside within the physical security perimeter.
+Answer: The only minimal requirement is that all Cyber Assets or access points (for example network connections, firewalls, VPN devices, routers) to the Electronic Security Perimeter must reside within the Physical Security Perimeter.

-3. Question: If a device accesses a critical cyber asset through a controlled electronic access point, does the physical security perimeter need to be expanded to include that device?
+3. Question: If a device accesses a Critical Cyber Asset through a controlled electronic access point, does the Physical Security Perimeter need to be expanded to include that device?